Axillary space: Quadrangular space

 This space is in the posterior wall of the axilla.
 It is a quadrangular space bounded laterally by surgical neck of the humerus, medially by long head of triceps brachii and inferiorly by teres major.
 It is bounded superiorly by subscapularis in front, capsule of the shoulder joint in the middle, and behind by teres minor.
 The axillary nerve and posterior humeral circumflex artery and vein pass through this space.

 Triangular space

-This space is also in the posterior wall of the axilla.
+This space (sin. medial triangular space) is also in the posterior wall of the axilla.
 It is a triangular space bounded medially by teres minor, laterally by long head of triceps brachii, and inferiorly by teres major.
 The scapular circumflex artery and scapular circumflex vein pass through this space.